 28. Keep a contacts book.
 You won’t always have to consult your phone.

 29. Invest in board games and card games.
-This will limit you from having to use your devices.
+This will limit you from having to use your devices for entertainment.

 30. Leave your cell phone in the car when you meet friends for dinner or drinks.
 This way you can focus on them and the conversation.

-31. Skip the internet for recipes.
-Browse through old cookbooks for some unique recipes.
+31. Skip the internet for decorating ideas.
+Browse through magazines for some unique decor ideas.